Hosepipe Rainbows : How to Survive Camping in a Tent

 "Phone the newspapers"

-Far from becoming a holy relic of idolatry it was the worse tent in Italy, and I've seen a few, believe you me, probably about 40 to be approximately exact in the previous month.
+Far from becoming a holy relic of idolatry it was the worse tent in Italy.
 This one looked like one of those cannibalised efforts that seem to have been put together from the bits they threw away from condemned tents unfit for human habitation.

 If the sun's not shining then just get under a sunbed and microwave yourself for twenty minutes, but remember to turn over half-way through and stand for one minute before applying the dressing.
 Maybe pierce the lid to knock some sense into yourself.